 The judge went on to say, “Yancey’s detailed research on the economic, political and cultural dynamics of the challenges facing the region informs his writing, providing invaluable context for the reader.
 He presents detailed analyses of the prevailing liberal and conservative approaches to the issues of the region, pointing out their strengths and weaknesses, emphasizing what is best and most useful in each, all the while refraining from the judgmental rhetoric that dominated our political discourse.
 His work exemplifies the principle we teach young journalists: ‘Show, don’t tell.”

 The judge concluded by saying, “Yancey’s writing is imbued with an intrinsic trust in the intelligence of his audience, and in their ability to decide issues for themselves when given the right information.
 It calls to mind Thomas Jefferson’s frequent admonitions on the vital importance of an informed public to a successful democracy.
 This is editorial writing at its best.”

-The Mims competition is for individual writers of editorials, signed commentaries, or editorial page columns at non-daily or specialty publications of any size, or a daily publication with a circulation of 40,000 or less.
+The Mims competition is for individual writers of editorials, signed commentaries, or editorial page columns at any daily, non-daily or specialty publication.

 The award was established to memorialize Mims’ conviction that newspapers and their editors should be active, caring parts of the communities they serve.
 He believed that a newspaper should support those things which would make a community a better place in which to live and oppose those things which detract from the quality of life.